python/cpython/Doc/library/intro.rst

 Notes on WebAssembly platforms
 ==============================

-The WebAssembly platforms ``wasm32-emscripten`` and ``wasm32-wasi`` provide a subset of POSIX APIs.
-WASM runtimes and browsers are sandboxed and have limited access to the host and external resources.
-Any standard library module that uses processes, threading, networking (:mod:`socket`), signals, or other forms of inter-process communication (IPC), is either not available or may not work as on other Unix-like systems.
+The `WebAssembly`_ platforms ``wasm32-emscripten`` (`Emscripten`_) and
+``wasm32-wasi`` `WASI`_ provide a subset of POSIX APIs.
+WebAssembly runtimes and browsers are sandboxed and have limited access to the host and external resources.
+Any Python standard library module that uses processes, threading, networking, signals, or other forms of inter-process communication (IPC), is either not available or may not work as on other Unix-like systems.
 File I/O, file system, and Unix permission-related functions are restricted, too.
-Emscripten does not permit blocking operations like blocking network I/O and :func:`~time.sleep`.
+Emscripten does not permit blocking I/O or other blocking operations like :func:`~time.sleep`.

-The properties and behavior of Python on WebAssembly platforms depend on the `Emscripten`_ or `WASI`_-SDK version, WASM runtimes (browser, NodeJS, `wasmtime`_), and Python build time flags.
-WebAssembly, Emscripten, and WASI are evolving.
+The properties and behavior of Python on WebAssembly platforms depend on the `Emscripten`_-SDK or `WASI`_-SDK version, WASM runtimes (browser, NodeJS, `wasmtime`_), and Python build time flags.
+WebAssembly, Emscripten, and WASI are evolving and moving standards.
 Some features like networking may be supported in the future.

 For Python in the browser, users should consider `Pyodide`_ or `PyScript`_.
 PyScript is built on top of Pyodide, which itself is built on top of